xot/ElectraOne/README.md

 The remote script also comes with specially crafted presets for most of the Ableton Live effects and instruments.

-(*Note: this is a beta release, but it should be relatively stable and usable by now.*)
+(*Note: this is a beta release, but it should be relatively stable and usable by now.
+The current version works best with E1 firmware version 3.5 *)

 ## The mixer